rowg/hfr_gui/README.md

 hfr_gui
 =======

-Easy visualization of HFR data using Graphical User Interfaces built by Teresa Garner
+Processing and visualization of HFR data using Graphical User Interfaces and HFR Progs, built by Teresa Garner Updyke